travelhawk/forge-of-empires-bot/README.md

 Simple bot for Forge of Empires implemented with [Sikulix](http://sikulix.com/).
 The bot collects money, tools, army and goods so that I don't have to do this by myself.

 ## Demo
+The following demo shows what the bot is doing.
+You see a screen capture after the bot is executed.
 ![Demo Bot](Demo/demo.gif)

 ## Usage